Job Openings: Spring practice will be fun to watch

 Linebacker

-James Skalksi is the only player that has a job that is secure.
+James Skalski is the only player that has a job that is secure.
 Brent Venables is going to have a blast this spring coaching up all of the younger players on the roster, including 5-star recruit Trenton Simpson.
 My early guess is that Mike Jones and Jake Venables have the early edge in the two open spots, but those spots are truly up for grabs.

 Secondary

 Derion Kendrick returns at one corner spot and Nolan Turner returns at one safety spot.
 Everything else is up for grabs.
-Mario Goodrich (CB) and Lansden Zanders (S) are two guys that I think have the inside track, but like a lot of other spots on this team, there is talent up and down the depth chart.
+Mario Goodrich (CB) and Lannden Zanders (S) are two guys that I think have the inside track, but like a lot of other spots on this team, there is talent up and down the depth chart.

 *We will have an in-depth look at each position group as we get closer to spring practice.